amr-elmowaled/discrete-project/README.md

   and any of the unshared variables is not redundant:
     then they are not equivalent

-finally, if they share variables and all the unshared variables are redundant: make the shared variables occupy the least significant bits in the truth table for every output of all rows from 1 to 2^(number of shared variables):
+if they share variables and all the unshared variables are redundant: make the shared variables occupy the least significant bits in the ascendingly ordered truth table for every output of all rows from 1 to 2^(number of shared variables):
     if output of expression A != output of expression B: they are not equivalent

-if they are not shown unequivalent so far: then they are equivalent
+finally, if they are not shown unequivalent thus far: then they are equivalent

 ```